Information you'll need to hand

-Child Benefit Office (at latest within eight weeks)
+- Child Benefit Office (at latest within eight weeks)

-- Land & Property Services (LPS) if they paid rates or were getting Housing Benefit/Rate Relief
+- Land & Property Services (LPS) if they were a ratepayer or getting Housing Benefit, Rate Relief or Rate Rebate

 - UK Identity and Passport Service or Irish Passport office to return and cancel a passport